 I like these 6×10 ice packs to focus the icing on the right area.
 A bigger pack feels good but spreads the blood over a larger area.
 Here is a post with guidelines on using an ice pack.
 They are available here on Amazon.

-These topical patches offer a lot of relief for the stiff hip and should also relieve the calf and groin pain from the trigger point referral.
+These topical patches offer relief for the stiff hip and relieve the calf and groin pain from the trigger point referral.
 Put them in the same spot as the ice pack.
 They’re available here on Amazon.

-This yoga pose is great for returning curve to the low back while balancing tension on the hip flexors and flattening the abdomen.
+This yoga pose is great for returning the curve to the low back while balancing the hip flexors’ tension and flattening the abdomen.

 To make it even better, use the method in Active Isolated Stretching.
-Do slow repetitions that you take to the point of light tension and hold for 1.5 seconds.
+Do slow repetitions that you take to the point of slight tension and hold for 1.5 seconds.
 Pull your belly button in as you lift your hips.
 Then, drop your hips back to the mat before you do it again.
-Do 10 reps.
+Do ten reps.

 If you don’t know AIS, here is a post with a brief set of guidelines.